CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab08-gettingstarted.md

 ## Explanation of Components

-1. **Virtual Machine Scale Sets (VMSS)**: VMSS allows you to deploy and manage a set of identical, load-balanced VMs that can automatically scale up or down based on demand.
+1. **Virtual Machine Scale Sets (VMSS):** VMSS allows you to deploy and manage a set of identical, load-balanced VMs that can automatically scale up or down based on demand.

-2. **Availability Zones**: Availability Zones are physical data centers within an Azure region designed to be independent of one another.
+2. **Availability Zones:** Availability Zones are physical data centers within an Azure region designed to be independent of one another.

-3. **Azure Load Balancer**: The Azure Load Balancer distributes network traffic evenly across multiple instances of VMs, ensuring high availability and reliability of your applications.
+3. **Azure Load Balancer:** The Azure Load Balancer distributes network traffic evenly across multiple instances of VMs, ensuring high availability and reliability of your applications.

 # Getting Started with the Lab